|Unit||2/1st Machine Gun Battalion|

 Horrie the Wog Dog was a white Egyptian terrier cross puppy found in the Ikingi Mariut area of the Western Desert by VX13091 Private James 'Jim' Bell Moody, a despatch rider attached to 2/1 Machine Gun Battalion.
 Jim took him back to his signals platoon but Horrie was soon adopted by the entire battalion.
 He went on route marches and accompanied the commanding officer on parade.
 He was promoted to honorary corporal and assigned the service number 'EX1' (No 1 Egyptian soldier).
 Horrie travelled in Moody's kitbag when the battalion moved to Greece.
 His acute hearing meant that he could give the men early warning of approaching German aircraft.
 Evacuated to Crete on the 'Costa Rica', Horrie survived the sinking of the ship and narrowly escaped being crushed between two life boats.
 On Crete he acted as a messenger dog.
 Outlying patrols tied a handkerchief containing a message around his neck and he returned to Moody in the olive groves below.

 During the evacuation of Crete, Horrie was wounded by shrapnel.
-In Palestine he suffered from the effects of severe cold and snow during winter and this coat was made for him to keep him warm.
+In Palestine he suffered from the effects of severe cold and snow during winter and a coat was made for him to keep him warm (RELAWM32386).
 Here he met Imshe the female terrier mascot of another unit.
 In February 1942 Moody had Horrie checked by a vet in Tel Aviv before the battalion returned to Australia via Suez.
-He adapted his pack (RELAWM32387) so that Horrie could be carried concealed in it and trained the dog to travel quietly in it.
+He adapted this pack so that Horrie could be carried concealed in it and trained the dog to travel quietly in it.
 Jim strapped his helmet over the back of the pack to conceal the ventilation holes he had cut in it.
 On the troop ship returning home Moody or one of his friends stayed with Horrie at all times ready to conceal him.
 Imshe and a cat mascot were discovered on the ship, and both were killed in accordance with quarantine regulations.
 Horrie was smuggled off the ship in Adelaide and sent to live with Jim Moody's father in Melbourne while Jim served in New Guinea.